 Q. What does "PA-C" stand for?
 What does the "C" mean?

-A. Physician assistant-certified.
+A. Physician Assistant-certified.
 It means that the person who holds the title has met the defined course of study and has undergone testing by the National Commission on Certification of Physician Assistants (NCCPA).
 The NCCPA is an independent organization, and the commissioners represent a number of different medical professions.
 It is not a part of the PA professional organization, the American Academy of Physician Assistants (AAPA).
-To maintain that "C" after "PA", a physician assistant must log 100 hours of continuing medical education every two years and take the recertification exam every six years.
+To maintain that "C" after "PA", a PA must log 100 hours of continuing medical education every two years and take the recertification exam every six years.

 PA Education (top)

-Q. How is a Physician Assistant educated?
+Q. How is a PA educated?

-A. Physician assistants are educated in intensive medical programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+A. PAs are educated in intensive medical programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The average PA program curriculum runs approximately 26 months.
 There are currently more than 130 accredited programs.
 All PA programs must meet the same ARC-PA standards.
 Because of the close working relationship PAs have with physicians, PAs are educated in a medical model designed to complement physician training.
 PA students are taught, as are medical students, to diagnose and treat medical problems.
 Education consists of classroom and laboratory instruction in the basic medical and behavioral sciences (such as anatomy, pharmacology, pathophysiology, clinical medicine, and physical diagnosis), followed by clinical rotations in internal medicine, family medicine, surgery, pediatrics, obstetrics and gynecology, emergency medicine, and geriatric medicine.
 A PA's education doesn't stop after graduation, though.
 PAs are required to take ongoing continuing medical education classes and be retested on their clinical skills on a regular basis.
 A number of postgraduate PA programs have also been established to provide practicing PAs with advanced education in medical specialties.

 Q. What are the prerequisites for applying to a PA program?